Artist: Ancient Greece

-The word art derives from the Latin "ars" (stem art-), which, although literally defined means "skill method" or "technique", also conveys a connotation of beauty.

-Europe Middle Ages (500 – 1500)
+Middle Ages

-Leon Battista Alberti - Finitorium from his book De pictura explaining how to think about the creation of a sculpture.

 During the Middle Ages the word artist already existed in some countries such as Italy, but the meaning was something resembling craftsman, while the word artisan was still unknown.
 An artist was someone able to do a work better than others, so the skilled excellency was underlined, rather than the activity field.
 In this period, some "artisanal" products (such as textiles) were much more precious and expensive than paintings or sculptures.

 The first division into major and minor arts dates back at least to the works of Leon Battista Alberti (1404–1472): De re aedificatoria, De statua, De pictura, which focused on the importance of the intellectual skills of the artist rather than the manual skills (even if in other forms of art there was a project behind).

-Europe 17th Century (1600-1700)

-Judith with the Head of Holofernes (Genoa 17th century).
-Genoese School style oil painting.
+Modern era

 With the academies in Europe (second half of 17th century) the gap between fine and applied arts was definitely set.

-Modern Day

 Many contemporary definitions of "artist" and "art" are highly contingent on culture, resisting aesthetic prescription; in the same way, the features constituting beauty and the beautiful cannot be standardized easily without moving into kitsch.

 Artists' definitions

 Some artists explain their beliefs about art or in being an artist.
 These beliefs may compel them to take actions outside of the act(s) of creating art but are still related to their work.

-Doechii (Jaylah Ji'mya Hickmon) is an American singer, song writer, and rapper who won Best Female Artist in 2025 at the BET Awards.
+Doechii (Jaylah Ji'mya Hickmon) is an American singer, songwriter, and rapper who won Best Female Artist in 2025 at the BET Awards.
 She stated her position as an artist requires civic responsibility while receiving this award.

 I feel it's my responsibility as an artist to use this moment to speak up for all oppressed people.
 For Black people, for Latino people, for trans people, for the people in Gaza.
 We all deserve to live in hope and not in fear, and I hope we stand together, my brothers and my sisters, against hate, and we protest against it.